jupyter-book/mystmd/docs/quickstart-myst-websites.md

   └── 🆕 myst.yml
 ```

-The additions are:
+Running `myst init` added:

 - `myst.yml` - the configuration file for your myst project and site
 - `_build` - the folder containing the processed content and other `site` assets, which are used by the local web server.

-The `_build` folder contains your templates (including the site template you installed).
-When we build a PDF the exported document will show up in the `_build/exports` folder.
+The `_build` folder also contains your templates (including the site template you installed) and any exports you make (when we build a PDF the exported document will show up in the `_build/exports` folder).
 You can clean up the built files at any time using `myst clean`[^clean-all].

 [^clean-all]:
     By default the `myst clean` command doesn't remove installed templates, however, the function can with a `myst clean --all` or `myst clean --templates`.